 Congress charged the Appraisal Standards Board (ASB) to establish generally accepted appraisal standards.
 12 U.S.C. §3339.
-Pursuant to this authority, the ASB has promulgated the Uniform Standards of Professional Practice (USPAP), which are updated every other year.
-Id.
+Pursuant to this authority, the ASB has promulgated the Uniform Standards of Professional Practice (USPAP).
+Historically, USPAP was issued every two years with a set effective date range, but in 2022, the ASB indicated future drafts would be promulgated without a set expiration date.
 The most updated version of USPAP is available at the above link.